Elective course

 -

-- Demonstration of social, professional and ethical responsibility
+- Showing social, professional and ethical responsibility and sensitivity to gender issues

 - SYLLABUS